Overview of Robinhood fees and charges

 - Non-trading fees.
 These occur related to some operations you make in your account, i.e. depositing money to your account, withdrawing money from it or not trading for an extended amount of time.

-We compare Robinhood fees with its closest competitors, Saxo Bank and DEGIRO.
+We compare Robinhood fees with its closest competitors, SoFi Invest and Webull.

 Robinhood trading fees